 After seeing, and falling in love with, the Writer’s Den lounge, I wondered how I could pull off an inviting urban retreat on my own small balcony.
 With an incredible view of downtown New Bedford, the fishing harbor, and the ocean beyond, I knew I wanted the view to be the star, while still having a private yet comfortable space to relax on warm summer nights.

 I liked the use of plants in the Writer’s Den to create visual dividers and add a sense of intimacy while not blocking the views of the city.
 For my balcony, an old tool box was repurposed into a planter that allows for an urban flower garden.
-Taller plants were placed in the corner to add some privacy, while obstructing the view of the parking garage but not the harbor.
+Taller plants were placed in the corner to add some privacy, while obstructing the view of a parking garage but not the harbor.

 An outdoor rug and trellises against either wall add color and texture while hiding the dull concrete floor and bland beige walls.
 Stringing outdoor lights from the trellises adds a touch of romance (and much needed evening lighting).
 These are simple and easy tricks to liven up a rental unit where painting walls is not allowed.

-By keeping the incredible view the main focus, using low profile furniture, plants for privacy, bright colors, and multi-functional pieces, I created an outdoor space that feels like our own little garden oasis in the middle of a bustling downtown.
+By keeping the incredible view the main focus, using low profile furniture, plants for privacy, pops of bright colors, and multi-functional pieces, I created an outdoor space that feels like our own little garden oasis in the middle of a bustling downtown.

 For a small space, always draw up a scaled floor plan.
 Remember the rule “measure twice, cut once”?
-It applies double to buying furniture for small spaces.
+It applies double when buying furniture for small spaces.
 Pieces always look like they will fit when you see them in the store, but you quickly realize they are bigger than you thought once you get them home.